A MultipleChoiceChallenge presents the learner with a statement or question and some possible answers to chose from.

 And this is how a variation of that MultipleChoiceChallenge looks on desktop:

 When to use a MultipleChoiceChallenge?

 MultipleChoiceChallenges are the ideal format to test the understanding of concepts and theory.
-Remember that DataCamp's philosophy is Learn by doing; therefore, we encourage you to test the student's understanding of theoretic concepts using specific use cases!
+Remember that DataCamp's philosophy is Learn by doing; therefore, we encourage you to test the learner's understanding of theoretic concepts using specific use cases!

 Authoring a MultipleChoiceChallenge

 This section describes the syntax to write a MultipleChoiceChallenge in the Teach editor.
 To learn about using DataCamp's Teach editor to create practice content, take a look at this article.

 Each exercise starts with an informative title.
 This title is for internal use only: the learner will not see it.
 Setting an informative title will help you and us to navigate the exercises your create.
 To identify MultipleChoiceChallenges directly from the navigation bar, we use the following naming convention: